kivy/pyjnius/README.md

 Usage on desktop
 ----------------

-You need a java JDK installed (openjdk will do), cython, and make to build it
+You need a java JDK installed (OpenJDK will do), Cython and make to build it.

     make

-That's it! you can run the tests with
+That's it!
+You can run the tests using

     make tests

-To make sure everything is running right.
+to ensure everything is running correctly.

 Usage with python-for-android
 -----------------------------

 * Get http://github.com/kivy/python-for-android
 * Compile a distribution with `-m "pyjnius kivy"`
-* Then, you can do this kind of things:
+* Then, you can do this kind of thing:

 ```python
 from time import sleep